Rating based on our GenoPalate review

 - The 85 best foods to build a meal plan for personalized nutrition needs.

-- Sensitivity to lactose, gluten, alcohol, and caffeine.
+- Food sensitivities to lactose, gluten, alcohol, and caffeine.

-You can use this link to access a sample report.
-The nutrient list includes things like saturated fat, protein, and calcium.
+You can access a sample report from their website.
+The nutrient list includes things like saturated fat, carbohydrates, protein, and calcium.
 The report then divides your recommended foods into 16 categories including fruits, vegetables, meats, seafood, and cheeses.

 The report recommends 85+ foods based on your DNA test, generating a genetic line of health food for you.
 Here’s a breakdown of the sample report: